clarisse-fong/movies-frontend/README.md

 # WeLoveMovies Frontend Application

 ## Live Links
-You can find the github for the backend [here](https://github.com/clarisse-fong/movies-backend)and the deployed frontend [here](https://movie-frontend-84do.onrender.com/).
+You can find the github for the backend [here](https://github.com/clarisse-fong/movies-backend) and the deployed frontend [here](https://movie-frontend-84do.onrender.com/).

 ## About
 I created the backend for a movies website called WeLoveMovies for a capstone project at my Thinkful / Chegg Skills Engineering program.